ezekg/xo/README.md

 function gosh() {
   ssh $(cat servers.yml | xo "mis/.*?($1):\s*server:\s+([^:\n]+):?(\d+)?.*?user:\s+([^\n]+).*/\$4@\$2 -p \$3?:22/")
 }

-# And then use like,
+# And then we can use it like,
 gosh production
 # =>
 #  ssh user-1@192.168.1.1 -p 1234